evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro/_index.md

 The model has 4 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the Volkswagen ID.7 Pro.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.

 {{< sitefiguresized thumb="models/volkswagen/id.7/id.7_pro/headlights_1_st.jpg" title="Volkswagen ID.7 Pro" width="3000" height="2000"  >}}